Make sense of the impact of coronavirus with this COVID-19 guide.

 The Chancellor announced on 17th March 2020 that mortgage holidays will be allowed.
 You can ask for up to a three-month repayment holiday on your mortgage to give you some breathing space.
 This holiday applies to homeowners and buy-to-let landlords, to allow them to pass on the payment reduction or holiday to their tenants.

 It has been clarified that this will not affect your credit score.
 You must agree your repayment holiday first though – if you just skip a payment without agreeing this with your bank, it will show as a default on your credit record.
+All high street banks now offer a quick online solution to request a mortgage holiday.
+Visit your bank’s website to find out how to apply.

 A mortgage holiday doesn’t mean you won’t have to pay that money at all.
 It’s really a mortgage ‘deferment’ and means you will have to pay it, just a bit later.
 This will increase subsequent repayment amounts slightly when you do start making repayments.
 This is so that the bank can recover the lost amounts.